Muhammad-MO/Project-1-About-Muhammad/README.md

 Users are able to navigate to the different pages of the site and external links will open in a different tab

 # Features left to implement
-The website did not respond particularly well to iphone 6/7/8 and plus models particularly well
+The website did not respond particularly well to iphone 6/7/8 and plus models particularly well and this will need to be further developed

 # Testing
 The mouser over function turns opaque when moused over and the button changes color after being clicked.